ncsa/Delta_doc/docs/source/file_mgmt/index.rst

 IME Commands
 ~~~~~~~~~~~~~

-Please see the man page for ime-ctl or the attached :download:`developer guide document </docs/source/aux_pages/images/Delt_IME/IME 1.4 Developer Guide.pdf>` for details.
+Please see the man page for ime-ctl or the attached :download:`developer guide document </docs/source/aux_pages/images/Delt_IME/IME1.4DeveloperGuide.pdf>` for details.

 .. _purge: